Water Heater Warranty Service

 Step Two: Get Warranty Authorization

 When speaking to the manufacturer, if the unit still falls under the warranty, the manufacturer will give you a warranty authorization number.
-You will need this number to help us properly charge the manufacturer for the water heater repair.
+You will need this number to help us charge the manufacturer for the water heater repair or replacement.

 Step Four: Schedule Service

-Once you have the warranty authorization and any required parts, you need to schedule service with a service provider, such as U.S. Warranty Solutions.
+Once you have the warranty authorization and any required parts or a plan to receive the replacement water heater, you need to schedule service with a service provider, such as U.S. Warranty Solutions.
+Most manufacturers will either assign or recommend you a warranty service provider.

-We will schedule your water heater repair for the next available appointment.
-Be sure to mention that you are making a warranty service request at the time you schedule your repair appointment for your device.
+If we are your warranty service provider, we will schedule your water heater repair for the next available appointment based on local service availability.
+Be sure to mention that you are making a warranty service request at the time you schedule your repair appointment for your water heater.

 Whether under warranty or not, we can help!
 Contact U.S. Water Heating Solutions to learn more!